-- Turn the incline all the way up and sprint as hard as you can for 20 seconds.
+- On your incline treadmill, turn the incline all the way up and sprint as hard as you can for 20 seconds.
 Squeeze your abs forcefully as you do this.

 - Alternate back and forth 10 to 12 times and finish with a light 5-minute cool-down jog.

 This workout places more emphasis on the obliques.

 - Start with about a 10-minute warm-up with the deck down.
 You want to make sure you already have a good sweat going.

 - Increase the incline to about 5% and turn sideways.
 For safety, grab the handrail to balance yourself.

 - Side step for 30 seconds, adding a small side crunch with every other step.
 Then turn to the other side and side step again for 30 seconds.

 - Turn back forward and run for 30 seconds.

 - Repeat 10 or more times on each side and finish with a light cool-down with the deck flat.

 Sprint And Ab Holds